 - It starts out fuzzy, but keep at it and focus on the process: I was flustered initially because of complex problem space.
-However, as I focussed on user research, understanding business context, clarity emerged.
-Staying laser-focussed on the user, trying to understand their needs, pain-points, motivations helped me bring tremendous value to the project.
+However, as I understood business and user goals, clarity emerged.
+Staying laser-focussed on the user helped me add crucial value to the project.